A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Heath Ledger had lived? muses Gerry Shannon.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Movies thread.
+Alternate Historian and 1 other(s) like this article.

 In 2008,actor Heath Ledger (pictured) barely manages to survive a dangerous drug overdose at his SoHo-based apartment in Manhattan.
 Gotham Dawn by Gerry Shannon